How to Reduce Your Cost Per Conversion by 16-80% (Sorry, Haters, Quality Score Still Matters)

 As a quick refresher, Quality Score is a metric Google uses to determine where advertisers rank on the SERP and how much they pay.
-Although AdWords functions as a kind of auction, if the system was purely determined by bids, spammy companies with lousy, irrelevant ads could always bid their way to the top.
+Although Google Ads functions as a kind of auction, if the system was purely determined by bids, spammy companies with lousy, irrelevant ads could always bid their way to the top.
 Quality Score serves as a check against rule by budget alone, by requiring advertisers to prove their relevance.

 Better, more relevant ads generally get higher click-through rates (CTR), so CTR is one of the major components of Quality Score.
 Other factors that influence your QS include:

 - The relevance of your keyword to its ad group.

 - Landing page quality.

 Every time one of your ads qualifies to be displayed on a SERP, based on what keywords you’re bidding on and what match types you’re using, Google calculates a score between 1 and 10 for your ad on the fly.
 The higher your score, the better your ad rank will be – in fact a high Quality Score can qualify you to rank above people who are bidding more than you.

 But Quality Score doesn’t just affect your ad position – it also has an enormous effect on how much you pay when someone clicks your ad.

 How Quality Score Affects Cost Per Click